ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 physically resistant to hardware tampering.
 The component that is implicitly trusted is often referred to as a Root of Trust.

+In some scenarios, Evidence might contain sensitive information such as Personally Identifiable Information.
+Thus, an Attester must trust entities to which it sends Evidence, to not reveal sensitive data to unauthorized parties.
+The Verifier may share this information with other authorized parties, according rules that it controls.
+In the background-check model, this Evidence may also be revealed to Relying Party(s).

 # Conceptual Messages {#messages}

 ## Evidence